Message for our friends and clients More Information

 Since the Description meta tag is used as the "summary" of that webpage in search results, it's important to follow several guidelines when developing this description:

 - Above all the description should be in human readable format.

-- The Description meta tag should consist of 1-2 sentences describing the web page.
+- The Description meta tag should consist of 1-2 sentences at most, describing the web page.

 - These couple sentences should be brief and to the point, summarizing specifically what the page is about.